Fargo was recently ranked as the most patriotic city in North Dakota, so we obviously go all out for our Independence Day celebrations.

 To wrap up the weekend, we recommend a relaxing day in the park.
 Rent a kayak at Lindenwood Park and hop on the Red River for an afternoon of leisure.

-Once you’ve burned off plenty of calories, add them back on with a decadent scoop of ice cream at Downtown Fargo’s Silver Lining Creamery.
+Once you’ve burned off plenty of calories, add them back on with a decadent scoop of ice cream with a side of cookie dough at Downtown Fargo’s Scoop N Dough Candy Co.

 Spending the 4th of July in Fargo means a weekend of fireworks, events, and outdoor activities.
 Happy birthday, America!